-My mom found this recipe in a Parents magazine book back in the day, and since then it's been a Christmas cookie staple!
+My mom found this recipe in a Parents magazine back in the day, and since then it's been a Christmas cookie staple!
 Over the years the recipe has changed a bit, but the flavor has only gotten better.

 Because of all the chocolate in them, you need to let them cool a bit before you cut them to bake them again, hence the "twice baked".
-When you cut the logs after the get out of the oven, be sure to do it carefully and use a serrated knife.
+When you cut the logs after the get out of the oven, be sure to do it carefully and use a sharp serrated knife or a very sharp knife.
 They can be a bit crumbly but that's ok!
 When they cook again they will harden up.

-- 2 ½ cups all purpose flour
+- All purpose flour

 - 3 large eggs